zatullier/portfolio/README.md

 studies, technical writing, and careful handling of sensitive work.

 Task List
-- Find Latex compiler that is easy to use like overleaf, interfaces with Git, and is free.
-- Go through current latex papers and determine which ones you want presented
-- Delete all non polished documents in Latex repository
-- Organize Latex repository
-- Delete "Resume Tab"
-- Wordsmith the "What I am looking for" portion of the contact page and find better style to display it
+Hard
-- Add photos to 500px and add connectoin to projects page and link to contact page
+- Add connection from 500px to projects page and link to contact page
 - Polish plasma model program and put in projects
-- Polish LEAF automation and put in projects.
-Waiting on NASA comp.
+- Generate News page
+- Generate Tools page
 - Polish 5020 automation and put in projects.
 Waiting on NASA comp.
 - Generate magnet calculation tool
+- Delete "Resume Tab"
+- Create symbol from Maci's drawings to add as the everypage symbol next to my name
 - Put NASA articles about flywheel
+- Fix Printed Resume
+- Determine less cheesy way to display skills
+- Personalize about page
+- Change color scheme on all pages.
+All dark, but different flavors
+- Make more accurate timeline (months), add projects and writings and skills
 - Determine what to do with other writing places
 - Determine what other projects you want added
-- Fix Printed Resume
+- Find Latex compiler that is easy to use like overleaf, interfaces with Git, and is free.
+- Polish LEAF automation and put in projects.
+Waiting on NASA comp.

+Easy, timeconsuming
+- Go through current latex papers and determine which ones you want presented
+- Delete all non polished documents in Latex repository
+- Organize Latex repository
+- Add photos to 500px
 - Finish transferring all resume information over to career.ts
-- Make more accurate timeline (months), add projects and writings and skills
-- Determine less cheesy way to display skills
-- Personalize about page
 - Organize Home page to match structure 3 bar (about, experience...) with links to those pages.
-- Scan, crop, create symbol from Maci's drawings to add as the everypage symbol next to my name
 - Make ProjectCaseStudy.astro similar to writing>[slug].astro or vice versa, but either way, include links to output and background code.
 - Make Project and Writing code structure similar
-- Change color scheme on all pages.
-All dark, but different flavors
-- Generate News page

 ## Pages